A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

 As a benchmark, the iteration complexity of the randomized stochastic gradient free (RSGF) algorithm for zeroth-order optimization in \cite{ghadimi2013stochastic} is

-Thus, if $d>\frac{Ls^2}{\epsilon}$, \eqref{oracle complexity} is more appealing than \eqref{traditional complexity} in this case. \item As mentioned in Table \ref{table one}, compared to the state-of-the-art algorithm for high-dimensional S-ZOO in \cite{wang2018stochastic,cai2020zeroth,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips}, the proposed algorithm does not rely on any assumption of sparse gradient, compressible gradient, or additive randomness.
+Thus, if $d\gg\frac{s^2}{\epsilon}$, the rate in \eqref{oracle complexity} is significantly more appealing than \eqref{traditional complexity}. \item As in Table \ref{table one}, compared to the state-of-the-art algorithm for high-dimensional S-ZOO in \cite{wang2018stochastic,cai2020zeroth,balasubramanian2018zeroth,balasubramanian2018zeroth_neurips}, the proposed algorithm does not rely on any assumption of sparse gradient, compressible gradient, or additive randomness.
 Instead, we only require that the optimal solution is (approximately) sparse; that is $\Vert \xbf^*\Vert_1\leq R$ for some small $R$, and $R$ indeed can be small when $\xbf^*$ is sparse.
-To our knowledge, Theorem \ref{main theorem} is the first result for dimension-insensitive S-ZOO under the relatively weak assumption of (approximately) sparse optimal solution. \item
+To our knowledge, Theorem \ref{main theorem} is the first result for dimension-insensitive S-ZOO under the relatively weak assumption of (weakly) sparse optimal solution. \item